 43. GHG emissions are calculated according to GHG Protocol - Corporate Accounting and Reporting Standard (market-based method).
 They are from operating activities by the employees working in offices managed by the Group in Italy, Germany, France, Czech Republic, Austria, Spain, Switzerland, Argentina, Poland, Hungary, Serbia and Slovakia, and equal to 52.7% of the total of our people, excluding employees belonging to the companies of the Cattolica group.
 The scope includes five new countries compared to 2020.
-The calculation includes CO2, CH4 and N2O for combustion processes and all climate-altering gases reported in the IPCC AR4 for other emissions (long-lived greenhouse gases - LLGHGs).
-Total emissions are calculated according to the location-based method: their trend is available at generali.com.

-- 44. The objective refers to the emissions of Scope 1 and Scope 2 calculated according to the market-based method. - 45.
-The scope for renewable energy purchased is equal to that for GHG emissions. - 46.
-New investments refer to the difference between new purchases, sales and maturities of securities in the portfolio.
+The calculation includes N2, Of are compared to 2020.
+The calculation includes N2, Of a compared to 2020.
+The calculation includes N2 and N2O for combustion processes and all climate-altering gases reported in the IPCC AR4 for other emissions (long-lived greenhouse gases - LLGHGs).
+Total emissions are calculated according to the location-based method; their trend is available at generali.com.
+44. The objective refers to the emissions of Scope 1 and Scope 2 calculated according to the market-based method.
+45. The scope for renewable energy purchased is equal to that for GHG emissions.
+46. New investments refer to the difference between new purchases, sales and maturities of securities in the portfolio.